proepkes/MSF-DarkRiftServer/README.md

 ### Warning:

 Even though this project is programmed with great care, I take no responsibility for any (security) issues.
-It's still in the very early development and there will be breaking changes every now and then.
-This project will be field-tested by my other projects.

 ### Patron
 [![patreon_logo](https://user-images.githubusercontent.com/1029673/28471651-be40a2ea-6e35-11e7-9b01-e1b4a7d533b3.png)](https://www.patreon.com/proepkes)